Venezuelan shopkeepers alarmed by Maduro's latest economic moves

 To soften the blow, Maduro vowed that the government would cover three months of the wage increase for small and medium-sized companies.
 But he did not provide details and it remains unclear how his cash-starved government would afford such a hefty payout or whether the chaotic administration has the logistical capacity to pay wages on time.

 The Information Ministry did not respond to a request for an explanation of the plan.
+Venezuela's opposition called for protests and a national strike on Tuesday, although

+recent attempts by the fractured coalition to rally Venezuelans have had little impact.

-Venezuela’s main business chamber, Fedecamaras, said it did not have any estimates on the effects of the measure yet, although local economists predicted a heavy toll.
+Venezuela's main business chamber, Fedecamaras, said it did not have any estimates on the effects of the measure yet, although local economists predicted a heavy toll.

 "A minimum wage of 180 million bolivars in this current situation implies the closure of thousands of companies and the unemployment of many people," said economist Luis Oliveros.